bcgov/data-publication/pages/faq.md

 ### How long does it take to publish to the BCGW?

 The length of time it takes is dependent on many factors but can take anywhere from one week to many.
-The main reason for delays is lack of data readiness.
+The main reason for delay is lack of data readiness.

 Before asking to publish data to the BCGW, consider: